guitarsmack/phase-2-project/README.md

 This made it ore difficult along with a very simple mistake on my part the sent me on a multi-hour chase to figure out what was wrong, resulting in a crash of the application.

 I eventually figured the problem out and was able to get the application to effectively make a `PATCH` request while updating the array being worked with within the entire application.

+## Links to projects
+[Front-end](https://marvelous-choux-e0ec7e.netlify.app/) link to function of the project.

+[Back-end](https://read-vs-unread-books.onrender.com/books) link to the api of information.